 In print, scholarly works like her translation of the Ferraris Chronicle have earned her kudos in academic circles.
 Margaret, Queen of Sicily was the first biography of that regent.
+(Listen to her interview about Queen Margaret!)
 Ms Alio co-authored the first book in English to outline the emerging field of Sicilian Studies.
 Published in 2014, The Peoples of Sicily is a concise introduction to her island's unique multicultural heritage and the basis for academic tours of Sicily.

 Her most recent book – the result of years of research – is a compendium of scholarly biographies of the first eighteen queens of Sicily into the middle of the thirteenth century.
 At 740 pages, Queens of Sicily 1061-1266 is the lengthiest volume about Sicilian history ever written in English by a woman.
 (Read a candid interview with the author about this long-awaited book.)
 Sicilian Queenship, a supplement to this volume, presents information on such topics as marriage, court poetry, cuisine, and the role of Sicilian queenhood in the culture of Sicily.